HMAC

 Include deleted or expired content

-Use the following optional headers to expand the result set:
+Use the following optional headers to expand or filter the result set:

 Example: HMAC request with RBAC headers